Saiyato/volumio-snapserver-plugin/README.md

 ```

 Subsequently I use the same settings for the outgoing stream, this seems to be working for MPD, Airplay (if and when enabled) and Spotify (all implementations).
+Setting stream (and MPD, to prevent resampling) to 48kHz seems to sound slightly accelerated in comparison to 44.1kHz when playing Spotify streams.

 ### Restore core-files
 `volumio updater restorevolumio`